Collage of three D.C. plates.

 No official information about the change to flat plates in D.C. has been found.
 However, the following data about the change from embossed to flat U.S. Government plates is included in this discussion because government plates were made at the same Lorton facility where D.C. plates were produced.

-The change from issuing plate stickers to a single windshield sticker for each vehicle in April 2002 did not come as a surprise to individuals familiar with the problem of plate and inspection sticker theft in the District.
-Misuse of temporary plates, both authentic and counterfeit, is also a chronic problem.
+The April 2002 change from issuing plate stickers to a single windshield sticker for each vehicle (except motorcycles) came as no surprise to individuals familiar with the problem of plate and inspection sticker theft in the District.
+Misuse of temporary plates, both authentic and counterfeit, was also a chronic problem.
 In an August 1998 Washington Post article, DMV officials were said to be considering this change in order to reduce instances of unregistered vehicles being used.
-At the time, an estimated 500 plate stickers were being stolen from properly registered cars each month.
-About 246,000 cars were then registered in the nation's capital.
+At the time, when about 246,000 cars were registered, an estimated 500 plate stickers were being stolen from vehicles every month.

-When the change was made, motorists that had expired stickers on their plates had the option of using reflective blue-on-white stickers bearing the legend SEE WINDOW STICKER to cover them.
+Motorists that had expired stickers on their plates when the change was made were provided with reflective blue-on-white stickers bearing the legend SEE WINDOW STICKER to cover them.
 (Click here to see an example.)
-These stickers were apparently not available in April 2002 because included in a list of future initiatives in a DMV news release of June 10 is “See Window Stickers,” with a target date of July 1.
-Now, plates are made with the same legend printed directly in the upper corners, where stickers used to appear.
+These stickers were apparently not available in April 2002 because included in a list of future initiatives in a June 10 DMV news release is "See Window Stickers," with a target date of July 1.
+By autumn plates were being issued with SEE WINDOW STICKER printed directly on them in the upper corners, where stickers used to appear.

 Photo showing examples of three font styles